pablomarin/GPT-Azure-Search-Engine/README.md

 5. Enable Semantic Search on your Azure Cognitive Search Service:
    - On the left-nav pane, select Semantic Search (Preview).
    - Select either the Free plan or the Standard plan.
 You can switch between the free plan and the standard plan at any time.

-6. Clone repo to your AML Compute Instance.
+6. Clone your Forked repo to your local machine or AML Compute Instance.
+If your repo is private, see below in Troubleshooting section how to clone a private repo.
-   - From GitHub:
-      - On your Terminal, Paste the text below, substituting in your GitHub email address.
-[Generate a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
-        ```
-        ssh-keygen -t ed25519 -C "your_email@example.com"
-        ```
-     -  Copy the SSH public key to your clipboard.
-[Add a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
-        ```
-        cat ~/.ssh/id_ed25519.pub
-        # Then select and copy the contents of the id_ed25519.pub file
-        # displayed in the terminal to your clipboard
-        ```
-      - On GitHub, go to **Settings-> SSH and GPG Keys-> New SSH Key**
-      - In the "Title" field, add a descriptive label for the new key.
-"AML Compute".
-In the "Key" field, paste your public key.
-      - Finally, verify you are on your user directory **~/cloudfiles/code/Users/YOUR_USER $ ** and clone using SSH
-        ```
-        git clone git@github.com:YOUR-USERNAME/YOUR-REPOSITORY.git
-        ```

 7. Make sure you run the notebooks on a **Python 3.10 conda enviroment**
 8. Install the dependencies on your machine (make sure you do the below comand on the same conda environment that you are going to run the notebooks:
 ```
-pip install -r ./requirements.txt
+pip install -r ./common/requirements.txt
 ```
 8. Run 01-Load-Data-ACogSearch.ipynb:
   - Loads 9.8k PDFs into your Search Engine and create the first index with AI skills
 9. Run 02-LoadCSVOneToMany-ACogSearch.ipynb and:
   - Ingests 52k documents into your Search Engine coming from 1 CSV file
 10. **Run the remaining Notebooks in order**.
 They build up on top of each other.
-11. **After you ran all the notebooks**, Go to the app/ folder and click the Deploy to Azure function to deploy the Web Application in Azure Web App Service.
-It takes about 15-20 minutes.
+11. **After you ran all the notebooks**, Go to the apps/ folder and follow the instructions to deploy the Backend Bot and the Frontend UI web applications.
-   - The deployment automatically comes with CI/CD, so any change that you commit/push to your github forked repo will automatically trigger a deployment in the web application.

 ---